huijing/huijing.github.io/_posts/2019-10-08-conference-season-2019.md

 The last stop of the roadshow was Vienna.
 I was genuinely excited for Vienna because of the “Viennese mafia”, comprised of [Eva Lettner](https://twitter.com/eva_trostlos), [Andrey Okonetchnikov](http://okonet.ru/) and [Manuel Matuzovic](http://matuzo.at/), who had passionately insisted that Vienna was the best city in the world when I first met them in Saint Petersberg.

 The city did not disappoint.
 It was beautiful.
 This stop was especially fun for me because instead of my talk, I had a fireside conversation with [Max Böck](https://twitter.com/mxbck) about the CSS mindset.
-I share a lot of the same sentiments as he does about how we approach CSS so it was effortless to build off each others points throughout the conversation.
+I share a lot of the same sentiments as he does about how we approach CSS so it was effortless to build off each other's points throughout the conversation.

 <img srcset="{{ site.url }}/assets/images/posts/talking-css-2019/mdreu4-480.jpg 480w, {{ site.url }}/assets/images/posts/talking-css-2019/mdreu4-640.jpg 640w, {{ site.url }}/assets/images/posts/talking-css-2019/mdreu4-960.jpg 960w, {{ site.url }}/assets/images/posts/talking-css-2019/mdreu4-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/assets/images/posts/talking-css-2019/mdreu4-640.jpg" alt="Max Böck and I before the fireside chat at Vienna">